-Naxals trigger IED blast in poll-bound Chhattisgarh, 1 BSF soldier killed
+Day before Chhattisgarh poll, Naxals trigger IED blast; 1 BSF soldier killed

 The 90-member Chhattisgarh assembly will go to polls in two phases -- on November 12 and 20 -- and the results will be announced on December 11.

-The first phase of polls on Monday will cover 18 constituencies of eight Naxal-affected districts that include Bastar, Kanker, Sukma, Bijapur, Dantewada, Narayanpur, Kondagaon and Rajnandgaon.
+The first phase of polls will cover 18 constituencies of eight Naxal-affected districts - Bastar, Kanker, Sukma, Bijapur, Dantewada, Narayanpur, Kondagaon and Rajnandgaon.

+In the last assembly polls, the BJP had won 49 seats and the Congress 39, while one seat each was bagged by the Bahujan Samaj Party and an independent.

 Image used only for representation.